I don’t know what makes one prayer be answered and another not.

 I don’t know if there is a proper amount of time we need to wait until we can send a new prayer request or if there is a queue where a new prayer request rests until it gets answered or not.

-I don’t know what is the proper amount of patience one must display after praying nor do I possess the understanding whether my unanswered prayer is part of the master plan or not.
+I don’t know what is the proper amount of patience one must display after praying nor do I possess the understanding of whether my unanswered prayer is part of the master plan or not.

 I don’t know if I should re-pray my unanswered prayer or trust that by not answering my prayer is actually answering my prayer.